To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - What Are CCTV Systems?

 - The Best Way To Monitor Front Doors

 - Should I Get Outdoor Cameras?

 One of the biggest concerns is how simple the camera installation is.
 Fortunately, most security cameras have DIY set-ups that take less than 15 minutes.
 However, there are some that require a little more work (i.e., CCTV systems).
-Our Home Security Installation article (coming soon) has all the details on where you should place your cameras, how to install them and other tips.
+Our Home Security Camera Installation article has all the details on where you should place your cameras, how to install them and other tips.

 There are a few things to consider before choosing your cameras.
 We suggest making a list and looking for the best surveillance camera that meets your needs.
 Some items we feel are “must haves” while others may be optional for you.

 - Night Vision – This is important since many crimes take place in the dark or at night.
 The best cameras have night vision, to catch the criminal’s face or license plate in the dark.
 Check out our top picks for the Best Night Vision Cameras.

 - Motion Detection – We suggest getting a camera with motion detection, so your camera isn’t recording 24/7.
 Constant recording takes up a lot of storage space, and if there is a crime committed, you’ll have to watch through all of that footage.